Swiss football players dismissed after coronavirus package fallout

-Nine football players of Swiss Football League team FC Sion have been dismissed after refusing to agree to a partial employment proposal in the aftermath of the Covid-19 pandemic.
+Nine FC Sion football players have been dismissed after refusing to agree to a partial employment proposal in the aftermath of the Covid-19 pandemic.

 FC Sion, a team in the top tier of the Swiss Football League, has terminated the contracts of nine players without notice after they refused to accept the terms of their reduced pay package due to the interruption of the championship due to coronavirus.
 The package entitles players to 80% of their monthly salary up to a ceiling of CHF12,500 ($12,673).